jn80842/automatahints/tutorial.md

 If we can find such a word, we might give the student a hint such as "Consider addition when no carries are necessary".
 If we can't find one, we'll need to try synthesizing another hint.

 We can write similar predicates to check another properties of addition.
 We might try to find two words that are not commutative on the student's solution (e.g, if 1 + 2 = 3, 2 + 1 should also equal 3).
-We could try and synthesize a word in which an odd number plus an odd number is claimed to equal an odd number.
+We could try and synthesize a word in which an odd number plus an odd number is claimed to equal an odd number, or words that violate other such odd/even properties.
 Most simply, we could find a counterexample word and report it to the user in decimal format (3 + 4 does not equal 8).